-Monte Carlo ES was introduced in the 1998 edition of this book.
+- 5.3-4 Monte Carlo ES was introduced in the 1998 edition of this book.
 That may have been the first explicit connection between Monte Carlo estimation and control methods based on policy iteration.

-Efficient off-policy learning has become recognized as an important challenge that arises in several fields.
-For example, it is closely related to the idea of "interventions" and "counterfactuals" in probabilistic graphical (Bayesian) models (e.g., Pearl, 1995; Balke and Pearl, 1994).
+An early use of Monte Carlo methods to estimate action values in a reinforcement learning context was by Michie and Chambers (1968).
+In pole balancing (page 44), they used averages of episode durations to assess the worth (expected balancing "life") of each possible action in each state, and then used these assessments to control action selections.
+Their method is similar in spirit to Monte Carlo ES with every-visit MC estimates.
+Narendra and Wheeler (1986) studied a Monte Carlo method for ergodic finite Markov chains that used the return accumulated between successive visits to the same state as a reward for adjusting a learning automaton's action probabilities. - 5.5 Efficient off-policy learning has become recognized as an important challenge that arises in several fields.
+For example, it is closely related to the idea of "interventions" and "counterfactuals" in probabalistic graphical (Bayesian) models (e.g., Pearl, 1995; Balke and Pearl, 1994).
 Off-policy methods using importance sampling have a long history and yet still are not well understood.
 Weighted importance sampling, which is also sometimes called normalized importance sampling (e.g., Koller and Friedman, 2009), is discussed by Rubinstein (1981), Hesterberg (1988), Shelton (2001), and Liu (2001) among others.